 Other nutrients in food such as fat or resistant starch (which is present in some diabetes snack bars) can delay glucose digestion and absorption, so foods containing these ingredients are not good choices for treating hypoglycemia.

-If hypoglycemia becomes severe and a person is confused, convulsing, or unconscious, treatment options include intravenous glucose administered by medical personnel or glucagon by injection given by someone trained in its use and familiar with the recipient’s diabetes history.
+If hypoglycemia becomes severe and a person is confused, convulsing or unconscious, treatment options include intravenous glucose administered by medical personnel or glucagon by injection or nasal powder given by someone trained in its use and familiar with the recipient’s diabetes history.
 Glucagon is a hormone that is normally produced by the pancreas and that causes the liver to release glucose into the bloodstream, raising the blood glucose level.
 It comes in a kit that can be used in an emergency situation (such as when a person is unable to swallow a source of glucose by mouth).
-The hormone is injected much like an insulin injection, usually in an area of fatty tissue, such as the stomach or back of the arms.
+The injectable version of the hormone is given much like an insulin injection, usually in an area of fatty tissue, such as the stomach or back of the arms.
 Special precautions are necessary to ensure that the injection is given correctly and that the person receiving the injection is positioned properly prior to receiving the drug.
-People at higher risk of developing hypoglycemia should discuss the use of glucagon with their diabetes educator, doctor, or pharmacist.
+The nasal powder is given as a puff in the nose.
+People at higher risk of developing hypoglycemia should discuss the use of glucagon with their diabetes educator, doctor or pharmacist.

 Avoiding all episodes of hypoglycemia may be impossible for many people, especially since maintaining tight blood glucose control brings with it a higher risk of hypoglycemia.
 However, the following tips may help to prevent excessive lows: